-The statistics might vary slightly, but the divorce rate in the country tends to hover around 50 percent.
-But, no one who gets married plans on getting divorced.
-That means, if you find yourself facing the end of your marriage, it can be an overwhelming time full of confusing emotions.
-It's a difficult situation when you're trying to work through it on your own.
+The divorce rate in the United States has tended to hover near 50 percent for many years, but no one who gets married plans on getting divorced.
+Whether it has taken you by surprise or been clear for a long while, facing the end of your marriage can be an overwhelming time full of confusing emotions, especially if you're trying to work through it on your own.
 However, there is an option that can help you through the process, and it starts with a simple search for, "the best divorce counseling near me."

 What Is Divorce Counseling?

-You have probably heard of marriage counseling before.
-In fact, you may have even been through marriage counseling while trying to save your marriage.
-It's for couples that are working to improve their relationship, work towards recovery after challenging marital situations, or to make a decision if it is a healthy decision for the couple to stay married.
-For some couples, it does lead to improved communication and increased martial satisfaction.
-However, for some couples, it brings a different solution, the realization that divorce is the correct decision for them.
+You have probably heard of marriage counseling.
+You may have even been through marriage counseling while trying to save your marriage.
+Marriage counseling is for couples working to improve their relationship, recover after challenging marital situations, or decide whether it is healthy to stay married.
+For some couples, counseling leads to improved communication and increased marital satisfaction.
+For others, it brings a different solution: the realization that divorce is the best decision.

-Divorce counseling, is for people who are going through a divorce and have likely already been through the marriage counseling process.
-Where marriage counseling works to teach couples how to work through their problems and reunite as a couple, divorce counseling works to teach people how to move forward in a healthy way after their marriage ends.
+Divorce counseling is for people who are going through a divorce and have likely already been through the marriage counseling process.
+Where marriage counseling strives to educate couples on how to work through their problems and reunite as a couple, divorce counseling works by educating people on how to move forward in a healthy way after their marriage ends.

-Divorce counseling is something that you can attend on your own or with your ex-partner.
+You can attend divorce counseling on your own or with your ex-partner.
 While it might sound like an uncomfortable idea to go to counseling with someone you have already divorced or plan on divorcing, it can have many benefits, especially if you have children together.
-A therapist can help you learn how to interact with each other healthily as you co-parent your children.
-Co-parenting can be very difficult and it's to your advantage to learn how to do it effectively.
-Furthermore, the early days are especially difficult as you both work to find your new normal and adjust to being divorced.
-Therefore, having an unbiased, objective third party can make this transition easier.
-Your counselor will create a safe space that you and your ex-spouse can use to have difficult conversations effectively and in a healthy way.
+A therapist can help you learn how to keep your interactions healthy as you co-parent.

 When Should You Attend Divorce Counseling?